Printing Dark T-Shirt Transfers with OKI White Laser Printers

 The OKI PRO 920WT and 711WT LED printers are excellent choices for printing full color dark t-shirt transfers on dark apparel.

 They produce brilliant color and opaque white much more efficiently than white ink direct to garment systems–and for a lot less money.
 They use innovative two-step self-weeding transfer papers and work with a variety of popular graphic design platforms.
+There are some important tips and techniques you’ll need to know in order to get the most out of this promising new technology.
+Our Basic Guide to OKI WT printers is the place to start.

 This OKI WT Beginner’s Guide covers the basics of: